 In a private counseling session, each patient has the opportunity to discuss her decision to have an abortion.
 In this safe, confidential space, the patient can have an honest dialogue about this very important decision that she has been empowered to make for herself.

 An affiliate of Choices Women’s Medical Center, Spence-Chapin is an accredited non-profit agency that has been offering quality adoption services for more than 100 years.
 Spence- Chapin is a member of the Child Welfare League of America, which sets standards for adoption and child welfare practice, and the Joint Council on International Children’s Services, the oldest and largest professional affiliation of international adoption agencies.
 If a woman is interested in adoption Choices counselors will work with the staff of Spence Chapin to insure she will immediately be assigned a Spence-Chapin Counselor.
 The Spence-Chapin Counselor will meet with them at a location convenient to them.
-Spence-Chapin will provide pregnancy counseling, financial and medical support, explain and facilitate in the adoption process and provide post-adoption services.
-The Independent Adoption Center (IAC) is a licensed, nonprofit adoption agency that builds families through open adoption nationwide.
-The IAC advocates fully open adoptions in which the birthmother chooses the family who will raise their baby and enjoy open communication and visits throughout the child’s life.
-If you are interested in learning more about IAC, Choices can connect you to a site located in 8 states (NY, CT, NC, GA, FL, TX, IN, CA).
-More information can also be found at iheartadoption.org or by calling 1-800-877-OPEN(6736).
+Spence-Chapin will provide counseling and support, explain and facilitate in the adoption process, and provide post-adoption services.

 You may experience a wide range of feelings after your abortion.
 Most women ultimately feel relief after an abortion, however, some women may feel anger, regret, guilt and/or sadness.
 Serious, long-term emotional problems after abortion are about as uncommon as they are after giving birth.
 You may be more likely to have emotional problems after the abortion for certain reasons.
 Some of these reasons are: